 From town it’s a walk through countryside, a nice contrast from some of the other walks in the valley.
 We found it peaceful as there were not only less people but a lot more wildlife.
 With cows and horses it left me feeling a little nostalgic as it hit close to home.

-You’ll notice when you get close to the lake as you will get to a fork in the path.
-One will take you up and to the right which looks more like a hiking path and to the left is a gravel road.
+Not far from the lake you’ll come to. a fork in the path.
+One takes you up and to the right which looks more like a hiking path and to the left is a gravel road.
 We went up the right and came back down the left but I would suggest to go left both ways.
 The right, even during summer was a bit slippery and steep.
 The right on the other hand with being a gravel road isn’t as much of a climb, just zigzagging and provides much nicer views.

-In addition, make sure if you arrive before lunch and bring a picnic, it’s a stunning place to sit and enjoy with a ssandwhich in hand.
+In addition, make sure if you arrive before lunch and bring a picnic, it’s a stunning place to sit and enjoy with a sandwich in hand.

 girl walking lac vert chamonix